cloudnim/MakeChangeProject/README.md

 ### Installing

-To get Make Change up and running you need to copy the source code from the "MakeChangeProject"
+To get Make Change up and running you need to copy the source code from the "MakeChangeProject".

 To download the source code navigate to the link below: